Obama opens door to new U.S. ties with Myanmar

 When Obama took office in 2009, he made reaching out to American adversaries a signature part of his foreign policy approach.
 That included an effort early to engage with Iran.

-But the administration took a cautious approach on Myanmar because of its human rights record.
-Obama requested a policy review on Myanmar, paving the way for the recent diplomacy.
+But the administration took a cautious approach on Myanmar because of U.S. concerns about human rights.
+Obama requested a policy review on Myanmar, which eventually set the stage for the effort to reach out now.

 U.S. officials said that Obama spoke to Suu Kyi during his flight on Thursday from Australia to Bali.

-The 20-minute call was the first time they had talked and he told her he had long admired her democratic struggle.
-They described it as a meaningful but friendly conversation in which Suu Kyi also asked about Obama's family dog.
+The 20-minute call was the first time they had talked and he told her he had long admired her struggle for democracy and human rights.
+They described it as a meaningful conversation but also a friendly one in which Suu Kyi asked about Obama's family dog.

 He asked for her ideas on how to approach her country.